 I ENVIRONMENTAL AWARENESS

 In 1973, the IMO adopted the International Convention for the Prevention of Pollution from Ships 1973 (MARPOL).
 MARPOL, currently formed of six Annexes, attempts to address major environmental issues that affect shipping, with a view to improving safety at sea and protection of the marine environment.
 The Annexes specify operational restrictions for which the responsibility of enforcement falls to individual Member States.
 Disciplinary measures for infringements vary widely between Member States.
+The IMO's Marine Environment Protection Committee (MEPC) meets (in usual times) twice a year to review and update MARPOL provisions as well as to review and address the growing number of environmental issues that the industry faces.
+The 74th MEPC session (MEPC 74) was held on 13–17 May 2019.
+MEPC 75, which was due to be held between 30 March and 3 April 2020, was cancelled in response to the covid-19 pandemic and is yet to be re-scheduled.

 i Annex I – oil